 Early Signs and Symptoms

-Additionally, their hypersensitivity to sensory stimuli (such as lights, sounds, smells, and textures) can make them even more vulnerable in social situations.
-Another unique trait of children on the Autism spectrum is their tendency to develop obsessive interests and stick to strict routines.
+Their hypersensitivity to sensory stimuli (such as lights, sounds, smells, and textures) can make them even more vulnerable in social situations.
+Another unique trait of children on the autism spectrum is their tendency to develop high interests and create strict routines which bring excellence in everything they choose to participate in.

 Logo Faded 2